fblanqui/hol-light/README_XPORT.md

 update_map_const_type_vars_pos();;
 ```

-To export to Dedukti:
+To export to Dedukti, write then:
 ```
 #use "xdk.ml";;
 export_to_dk "myfile.dk" All;;
 ```

-To export to Lambdapi:
+To export to Lambdapi, write thn:
 ```
 #use "xlp.ml";;
 export_to_lp "myfile.lp" All;;